viamrobotics/docs/docs/data/capture/performance-metrics.md

 {{<gif webm_src="/data/monitor.webm" mp4_src="/data/monitor.mp4" alt="sensor control tab">}}

-## Configure data manager to capture and sync sensor data
+## Configure data management service to capture and sync sensor data

 To capture the data from your configured sensor, you need to add the [data management service](https://docs.viam.com/data/) and configure it to capture and sync the sensor data: